chrisvalmonte/covid19-confirmed.com/README.md

 ## Environment Variables

 This app uses [Google Analytics](https://www.analytics.google.com), [MapboxGL API](https://www.mapbox.com/), and the [News API](https://newsapi.org).
-If you decide to fork/extend this project, you need to create a `.env` file in the root directory with the following environment variables:
+If you decide to fork/extend this project, you need to create a `.env` file in the root of the project with the following environment variables:

 - `REACT_APP_GOOGLE_ANALYTICS_TRACKING_ID` - Tracking ID for Google Analytics
 - `REACT_APP_MAPBOX_GL_API_TOKEN` - API token for MapboxGL